angular/angular/adev/src/content/guide/components/advanced-configuration.md

 # Advanced component configuration

-Tip: This guide assumes you've already read the [Essentials Guide](essentials).
+TIP: This guide assumes you've already read the [Essentials Guide](essentials).
 Read that first if you're new to Angular.

 ## ChangeDetectionStrategy